IvanAssing/FEA_MNE715/README.md

 This project is licensed under the GPL License 3.0 - see the [LICENSE.md](LICENSE.md) file for details.

 ## Authors
- Copyright (C) 2007 Ivan Assing da Silva
+ Copyright (C) 2017 Ivan Assing da Silva
+ Contact: ivanassing@gmail.com

 ## Screenshots